Azure/azure-sdk-for-js/design/readme-snippets.md

    */
 ```

+### Files subject to snippet extraction

+The following set of files within a package directory is subject to snippet extraction:

+- Any Markdown file (ending with `.md`) immediately within the package directory (not any subfolder).
+- Any Markdown file (ending with `.md`) within the `samples-dev` folder of the package or any of its children with unlimited depth.
+- Any TypeScript file (ending with `.ts` in the `src`, `test`, or `samples-dev` folders of the package or any of their children with unlimited depth.

+A file may opt out of snippet extraction using a comment directive.
+Any files containing the following text are ignored:

+- For Markdown files, `<!-- dev-tool snippets ignore -->`.
+- For TypeScript Files: `// dev-tool snippets ignore`.

+For readability, these directive comments SHOULD be placed at or near the top of the file, but the file will be ignored if it contains this text anywhere.
 ### Parsing the TypeScript Tests

 These are the rules for parsing the unit tests for the Azure SDK for JavaScript.
 Any deviations from this pattern shall be an error.